-Rothenburg’s Medieval Crime and Punishment Museum, all explained in English, is full of diabolical instruments of punishment and torture.
+Rothenburg's Medieval Crime and Punishment Museum, all explained in English, is full of diabolical instruments of punishment and torture.
 Some visitors react with horror, others wish for a gift shop.
-For a more kinder-friendly spot, there’s the Doll and Toy Museum, with two floors of historic playthings.

-St. Jakob’s Church contains the one must-see art treasure in Rothenburg: a glorious 500-year-old altarpiece by Riemenschneider, the Michelangelo of German woodcarvers.
+St. Jakob's Church contains the one must-see art treasure in Rothenburg: a glorious 500-year-old altarpiece by Tilman Riemenschneider, the Michelangelo of German woodcarvers.
 For a closer view of this realistic commotion of Bible scenes, climb the stairs behind the organ.
-It’s Germany’s greatest piece of woodcarving.
+It's Germany's greatest piece of woodcarving.

 Warning: Rothenburg is one of Germany's best shopping towns.
 Do it here, mail it home, and be done with it.
 Lovely prints, carvings, wine glasses, Christmas-tree ornaments, and beer steins are popular.
 (OK, I admit it, my Christmas tree sports a few ornaments from Rothenburg.)